miled/wordpress-social-login/readme.txt

 3. **Setup** - To correctly setup these Identity Providers please carefully follow the help section of each one.

 == Changelog ==

+= 1.1.6 =

+* Add gowalla, last.fm and tumblr
+* Add a new icon set
+* Add devlepement mode
+* Update hybridauth to 2.0.10

+= 1.1.5 =

+* Import users avatars
+* Fix an issue with unique emails.
+* Others small fixes

+= 1.1.4 =

+* A numbers of bug fixes and improvments

 = 1.1.3 =